Sigil-Ebook/Sigil/README.txt

 It is designed to edit books in ePub format.
 The version of the package can be found in the ChangeLog.txt file.

-It's website is located here: http://code.google.com/p/sigil/
+It's current code repository is located here: https://github.com/user-none/Sigil It's old website is located here: http://code.google.com/p/sigil/

 The src directory contains all of the source code.
 It has a few subdirectories: